Electron Tunneling Spectroscopy of the Anisotropic Kitaev Quantum Spin Liquid Sandwiched with Superconductors: Model and Tunneling of the SC-Kitaev QSL-SC Junction

 \subsection{Model Hamiltonian and Formulae}

 The total Hamiltonian of the SC-Kitaev QSL-SC tunneling junction shown in Fig.~\ref{fig:state1} and Fig.~\ref{fig:state2} consists of three parts as follows: the left and right SC electrodes $H_{Lead,n} (n = L, R)$, the single-layer Kitaev material in the central scattering region $H_{cen}$, and the $s-d$ exchange interaction part between the SC leads and central material $H_{T}$.
-Thus $H=\sum_{n=L,R}H_{Lead,n}+H_{cen}+H_{T}$.
+So $H=\sum_{n=L,R}H_{Lead,n}+H_{cen}+H_{T}$, and